-The Accountability and Financial Management Division website also contains links to the National Audit Office and HM Treasury 'Good Practice Guide on Tackling External Fraud'
+The Accountability and Financial Management Division website also contains links to the National Audit Office and HM Treasury 'Good Practice Guide on Tackling External Fraud' along with the DoF's Fraud Guidance Page.

 This guidance will be supplemented by appropriate education and training.